 Thanks to Kat for her quail-ish insights!
 You can follow Kat’s inspiring retrosuburbia journey here on her instagram (website coming soon).

 Interested in designing your own urban permaculture system for good food, energy efficiency and resilience?
-Join us at an Intro to Permaculture course if you’re in NSW, or check out our Permaculture Design archives for good ideas, books and inspiration.
+Join us at an Intro to Permaculture course if you’re in NSW, or our kickass online permaculture course from August 2019!
+Also, check out our Permaculture Design archives for good ideas, books and inspiration.